NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 * Migration is not currently available for C++ and ASP.NET project.
 * Some packages may not be fully compatible with PackageReference.
 For more information, see [package compatibility issues](#package-compatibility-issues).

+### Known Issues

+1. The `Migrate packages.config to PackageReference...` option is not available in the right-click context menu

+#### Issue

+When a project is first opened, NuGet may not have initialized until a NuGet operation is performed.
+This causes the migration option to not show up in the right-click context menu on `packages.config` or `References`.

+#### Workaround

+Peform any one of the following NuGet actions:
+* Open the Package Manager UI - Right-click on `References` and select `Manage NuGet Packages...`
+* Open the Package Manager Console - From `Tools > NuGet Package Manager`, select `Package Manager Console`
+* Run NuGet restore - Right-click on the solution node in the Solution Explorer and select `Restore NuGet Packages`
+* Build the project which also triggers NuGet restore

+You should now be able to see the migration option.
+Note that this option is not supported and will not show up for ASP.NET and C++ project types.

 ## Migration steps

 > [!Note]